Frequently Asked Questions

 This model of emergency care is used in other municipalities as a strategy to reduce wait times.

-Approximately 90% of current WRH emergency room patients are not admitted to hospital and many of those patients would receive quicker treatment at a hospital-run Urgent Care Centre. |
+Approximately 90% of current WRH emergency room patients are not admitted to the hospital, and many of those patients would receive quicker treatment at a hospital-run Urgent Care Centre. |

 These centres are not meant for patients with life-threatening issues.
 Hours of operation will be determined by volumes and demand and can change based on those same factors.